Your questions answered.

 Schools and other visitors were unable to use the centre during Covid-19, which resulted in a huge loss of income.
 With an inflexible and expensive commercial lease, and little funding available for charities not dealing directly with Covid-19, trustees had no option but to put the organisation into voluntary liquidation in early January 2021, with all staff made redundant.

 360 Skills For Life Community Interest Company (CIC) was founded in December 2020 by the SafeWise Chief Executive Rob Hattersley, to build on the SafeWise legacy and learned experience, and take it forward in a format better suited to a changed educational and economic environments post Covid.
+Our digital approach is proving to have many advantages on the old one including reduced costs and wider impact in terms of age groups, topics, and geographical spread.

 Schools tell us that they are bombarded by messages from different organisations.
 They don’t usually have the time to research this provision, and so they often deliver less than they would like to in this area.